everettens/Capstone2023-Zuora-Salesforce-Integration/README.md

  <!-- ABOUT THE PROJECT -->
  ## About The Project
  <p>
-   This is a capstone project at the College of Charleston in partnership with world-class paymant management compnay Zuora.
+   This is a capstone project at the College of Charleston in partnership with world-class payment management company Zuora.
 Our team was tasked to work with our client, Wes Spears, at Zuora on a project they chose.
-In order to mimic a real world, industry-style project, our team implemented the SCRUM framework.
+In order to mimic a real-world, industry-style project, our team implemented the SCRUM framework.
  </p>
  <p>
    The purpose of this project was to develop an API to sync account and contact information between Zuora and Salesforce.
 This will be able to save developers time and save the business money by being able to sync information efficiently and quickly.